 The axillary nerve and the posterior circumflex artery are in the space bound by the long head of the triceps, the teres minor, subscapularis, and latissimus dorsi when the arm is abducted.
 Quadrilateral space syndrome may cause pain in the axillary nerve region with abduction, external rotation, and forward flexion in the scapular plane.
-This syndrome is most commonly reported in young males and has been associated with overhead sports (Cummins, 2008).
+This syndrome is most commonly reported in young males and has been associated with overhead sports.

-- Specific Physical Exam Findings may include: - A) Weakness and atrophy of the deltoid muscle and teres minor; - B) Loss of strength in abduction, flexion, external rotation and extension of the shoulder; and/or - C) Sensory loss is reported over the upper arm. - iv.
+- A) Weakness and atrophy of the deltoid muscle and teres minor; - B) Loss of strength in abduction, flexion, external rotation and extension of the shoulder; and/or - C) Sensory loss is reported over the upper arm. - iv.
 Diagnostic Testing Procedures: - A) Plain x-rays. - B) EMG and Nerve Conduction Studies six weeks after the injury and repeated at appropriate intervals to assess for reinnervation.
 Comparison of EMG and Nerve Conduction Velocity (NCV)